-Director Lead

-Director Lead

-CEO Chief Executive

-CPO Chief People Officer

-coo Chief Operating Officer

-CFO Chief Finance Officer

-CIO Chief Information Officer

-CNM Chief Nurse & Midwife

-MD Medical Director

-Key to lead Committee Assurance Ratings

-Green = Positive assurance: the Committee is satisfied that there is reliable evidence of the

-appropriateness of the current risk treatment strategy in addressing the threat or opportunity - no gaps in assurance or control AND current exposure risk rating = target

-OR

-gaps in control and assurance are being addressed

-Amber = Inconclusive assurance: the Committee is not satisfied that there is sufficient evidence to be

-able to make a judgement as to the appropriateness of the current risk treatment strategy

-Red = Negative assurance: the Committee is not satisfied that there is sufficient reliable evidence that

-the current risk treatment strategy is appropriate to the nature and/or scale of the threat or

-This appro

-This appro opportunity ach informs the agenda and regular management information received by the relevant lead committees,

-This approach informs the agenda and regular management information received by the relevant lead committees, to enable them to make informed judgements as to the level of assurance that they can take and which can then be provided to the Board in relation to each BAF Risk and also to identify any further action required to improve the management of those risks.
+Director Lead CEO Chief Executive СРО Chief People Officer соо Chief Operating Officer CFO Chief Finance Officer CIO Chief Information Officer CNM Chief Nurse & Midwife MD Medical Director Key to lead Committee Assurance Ratings Green = Positive assurance: the Committee is satisfied that there is reliable evidence of the appropriateness of the current risk treatment strategy in addressing the threat or opportunity no gaps in assurance or control AND current exposure risk rating = target OR - gaps in control and assurance are being addressed Amber = Inconclusive assurance: the Committee is not satisfied that there is sufficient evidence to be able to make a judgement as to the appropriateness of the current risk treatment strategy Red = Negative assurance: the Committee is not satisfied that there is sufficient reliable evidence that the current risk treatment strategy is appropriate to the nature and/or scale of the threat or opportunity ach informs the agenda and regular management information received by the relevant lead committees, hem to make informed judgements as to the level of assurance that they can take and which can then be o the Board in relation to each BAF Risk and also to identify any further action required to improve the manageme ent of those risks. ce Frame ework: Legend been aligne d to. evement of the aligned strategic priority ovides a su mmary of the information that has supported the assessment of the BAF risk. align to the lign to the BAF risk providing assurance on compliance. or risk cons equence and assist secure delivery of the strategic priority. the control s are working effectively in supporting the mitigation of the risk. and all services and the planet to write the DAT with